rian-fuzinelli/Chatbot/README.md

-A simple C++ Chatbot for daily interactions
+A simple C++ Chatbot for some interactions